Change management doesn’t end at go-live

 - It’s important to measure the results and efficacy of the change management process

-- After go-live, collecting feedback will help with prioritization
+- After go-live, collecting feedback will help with prioritisation

-- Don’t overlook the importance of recognizing and rewarding success
+- Don’t overlook the importance of recognising and rewarding success

 Let’s assume your project has been shepherded to completion.
 The transition was relatively smooth, and now it’s time to go live.
 But don’t make the assumption that your change management tasks are done.
 Far from it.

 In fact, the period after go-live is one of most critical phases of the change management process.
 This is when you need to take the pulse of everyone involved.

 As I mentioned in the first blog of this series, it’s vitally important to set goals early in the change management process that outline some kind of target.
 Some people are a bit reticent to set specific targets, but it’s necessary to understand what the sponsor is trying to achieve or what their version of a “job well done” looks like.
 What are you looking to achieve?
 What kind of adoption numbers/metrics are you looking for?
 It’s critical to have that discussion and set some kind of goal, no matter how much it may change down the line, because you have to have something to shoot for.

 It’s perfectly fine to have a draft of goals that may mature as the project is in full swing.
 I'm not saying you should lower the bar once you go live to have the results meet adjusted goals—but it’s perfectly acceptable to tweak the goals to suit reality.
 You're better off throwing something out there so you at least have a working goal, or a working set of metrics, that you want to try and measure against.

 Some will be tempted to shy away from setting formal metrics, but you can help by explaining the importance of setting targets rather than final goals.
 Establishing metrics as targets provides the project sponsor with the flexibility to adjust and adapt expectations as the project matures.

 Measuring the success and efficacy of your change management efforts